 Cardiac fibrillation describes the deterioration of the heart’s electrical activity, which drives the heart’s periodic pumping.
 This electrical activity, which is usually organized, becomes disorganized into self-sustained patterns of electrical activation.

 Cardiac fibrillation leads to a reduction in cardiac output that can quickly cause death in the absence of clinical intervention.
-Cardiac defibrillation using an implantable and automatic device to deliver a strong electric shock to the heart is the only effective technique for treating life threatening disturbances in cardiac rhythm.
+Cardiac defibrillation, which relies upon the use of an implantable and automatic device, delivers a strong electric shock to the heart.
+Cardiac defibrillation is the only effective technique for treating life-threatening disturbances in cardiac rhythm.

-Accurate 3D models of ventricular defibrillation, along with close experimental observation have been key to uncovering the electrical events that occur as a result of the interaction between fibrillating myocardium and the administration of electrical shock.
+Accurate three-dimensional (3D) models of ventricular defibrillation, along with close experimental observation, have been key to uncovering the electrical events that occur as a result of the interaction between a fibrillating myocardium and the administration of electrical shock.

-The effectiveness of a cardiac defibrillator very much depends on the positioning of the electrodes that transmit electrical currents to the heart.
-Most implanted defibrillators are used to treat people aged 80 years or over, but sometimes they need to be used to treat children.
-The positioning of a defibrillator is particularly important where children are concerned because their growth may gradually change the positioning.
+The effectiveness of a cardiac defibrillator depends on the positioning of the electrodes that transmit the electrical currents to the heart.
+Most implanted defibrillators are used to treat people aged 80 years or over, but they may also be used to treat children.
+The positioning of a defibrillator is particularly important when children are involved, as their growth may gradually change the positioning.
 The anatomy of the child’s heart also differs from that of the adult heart.

-Software modelling systems now exist to determine the optimal positioning of defibrillators.
-Modelling systems can be used to map the thorax and indicate the prime positioning of either internal or external cardiac defibrillators, thereby increasing their efficacy.
+Software modeling systems now exist to determine the optimal positioning of defibrillators.
+Modeling systems can be used to map the thorax and indicate the prime positioning of either internal or external cardiac defibrillators, thereby increasing their efficacy.

-Recent designs are based on bidomain models of cardiac tissue, to provide a realistic heart shape and geometry of heart fibres for determining how cardiac tissue responds to electric shock.
+Recent designs are based on bidomain models of cardiac tissue.
+Biodomain models provide a realistic heart shape and geometry of heart fibers for determining how cardiac tissue responds to electric shock.

 In one study using the bidomain model of the myocardium, which accounts for the flow of electrical current in both interstitial and intracellular domains, Sepulveda et al., showed membrane polarization induced by shock may be more complex than was previously thought.